MatYates/IPAddressInformationSwift/README.md

 - Writing libraries and packages to be used in multiple projects
 - Writing reusable, testable, and maintainable code

-This is currently in progress and i am writing this inbetween looking for a new position.
+This is currently in progress and i am writing this inbetween looking for a new position